DETAILED ACTION

 .

 In the formula, L1 may be phenyl bonding in a meta position (see par.
-35 with bonding line into center of ring encompassing meta position bonding), “n” may be 1 per the instant R4-R7 ring (see abstract), Ar3 and Ar4 may be aromatic hydrocarbon per instant Ar3 and Ar4 (see abstract) that includes at least phenyl group (see par.
-82), R1 and R3 may be hydrogen (see abstract) and R2 may be aromatic hydrocarbon that includes at least phenyl group (see par.
+35 with bonding line into center of ring encompassing meta position bonding), “n” may be 1 per the instant R4-R7 ring (see abstract), Ar3 and Ar4 may be aromatic hydrocarbon groups (see abstract) that include at least phenyl group (see par.
+82) per the instant phenyls upon a middle phenylene of a terphenyl group, R1 and R3 may be hydrogen (see abstract) and R2 may be aromatic hydrocarbon that includes at least phenyl group (see par.
 82), Ar1 and Ar2 may be substituted aromatic hydrocarbon group per instant groups Ar1 and Ar2 that include at least phenyl (see par.
 82) that may be substituted with at least a naphthyl (see par.
-83).
-Regarding claim 3, phenyl as Ar3, Ar4, and R2 are not required to be substituted (see abstract and par.
-82).
-While Mochizuki et al. does not appear to exemplify a formula (1) compound where the combination of variables and groups were selected the same as recited (including specific selection of at least one naphthyl as a substituent), Mochizuki et al. clearly teaches definitions for the formula that are the same as recited.
+83) or Ar1 and Ar2 can be selected a biphenyl or terphenyl (see corresponding groups within compound “1-19” in figure 2).
+While Mochizuki et al. does not appear to exemplify a formula (1) compound where the combination of variables and groups were selected the same as recited instant compounds #60, 77, 132, 133, and 135, Mochizuki et al. clearly teaches definitions for the formula 1 that are the same as recited for the specific instant compounds.
 Given the teachings of the reference, it would have been obvious to one of ordinary skill in the art prior to the effective filing date of the instant invention to form a compound of the reference as discussed above wherein the resultant compound would also meet the limitations of the instant claims.
 One would expect to achieve a formula (1) compound for a light emitting device within the disclosure of Mochizuki et al. with a predictable result and a reasonable expectation of success.

 Regarding claims 10-13, the teaching of a formula 1 compound in a layer between an anode and a cathode meets the recited device layer structure limitations.
 Furthermore, where the Patent Office has reason to believe that a functional limitation asserted to be critical for establishing novelty in the claimed subject matter may, in fact, be an inherent characteristic of the prior art, it possesses the authority to require the applicant to prove that the subject matter shown to be in the prior art does not possess the characteristics relied on (see In re Swinehart, 439 F.2d 210, 212-13, 169 USPQ 226, 229 (CCPA 1971).